Bellevue station (France): History

 From 1893 to 1934, the station served as an interchange with the upper station of the Bellevue funicular.

 Station

-The station is served by trains on the Transilien Paris – Montparnasse Line N, on the Transilien network.
+The station is served by trains on the Transilien Line N.

 The station had two staggered side platforms and a central island platform, serving four tracks.
 Access between platforms was via an underpass.
 The two side platforms were used in case of difficulty or track maintenance.

 The current structures date from the 1930s, when the Montparnasse to Versailles line was quadrupled by Raoul Dautry.